Use these strategies to protect your government agency from potential payment fraud and keep your assets safe.

 Bad actors will always be looking for ways to make easy money but by implementing verification strategies and using tools that prevent fraud, you can institute hurdles to payment scams that reduce your risk and protect your organization's assets.

 Every day, new information surrounding COVID-19 is released from the CDC and the federal government.
 Unfortunately, scams are an evolving part of this situation as well.
 Be aware of the following scams so you can protect yourself during this time.

 These scams involve emails that are disguised as being from the CDC or other government sources containing important information on COVID-19.
 Clicking on the link in the email installs ransomware that locks the computer and demands payment to unlock it.
 Do not click on any links that come from an unrecognized sender.
 Seek information on government websites as they are an official and safe source that is constantly updated.

 Increase in BEC scams target towards work-from-home employees

 With a drastic increase in people working from home during the pandemic, criminals may try and take advantage.
 Watch for basic hallmarks of a BEC scheme: requests to change bank account information, wire money, and immediate requests from “management” for payments.
 Employees of businesses should always verify requests by using known contact information.
 Never reply to the provided email or phone numbers embedded in the message.

 As banks release important information surrounding your account information or the day-to-day changes in brick-and-mortar bank access, customers are using email to get information from their financial institution more frequently than ever.
 Be aware of people impersonating your bank in email or telephone communication.
-Never reply directly to a sender and remember that a bank will never ask you for certain information (like your social security number) over electronic correspondence.
+Never reply directly to a sender and remember that a bank will never ask you for certain information (such as your online credentials, passwords or passcodes) over electronic correspondence.
 If you’re feeling uneasy, hang up and call your bank directly.

 Visit our COVID-19 site for updates, insights and resources you need to navigate the changing environment.